LinnyPurple/Lachlan-George-Joey/docs/customization.md

 ## Cell Table

 In this language, all values are stored in 30,000 "Cells".
 Each cell can hold any number between 0 and 255.
+The pointer is always pointing to one of these cells.
+Whichever cell the pointer is pointing at will be the one affected by an instruction.

 ![Memory dump](https://github.com/LinnyPurple/Lachlan-George-Joey/blob/gh-pages/assets/images/Memory%20dump.png?raw=true "memorydump")